 If you mix and match the symptoms of NPD with the symptoms of BPD, you’ll get someone who’s struggling in their everyday life.

-When comparing borderline personality disorder vs. narcissism, another similarity is that both people with NPD and people with BPD struggle with an intense fear of abandonment.
+When comparing borderline personality disorder vs. narcissism, another similarity is that both individuals with NPD and those with BPD struggle with an intense fear of abandonment.
 That fear of abandonment gets even stronger because the symptoms make it hard to keep stable relationships.

 Both BPD and NPD involve problems with self-image.
 Someone with BPD may feel like they don’t have a stable sense of who they are, while someone with NPD may base their self-worth on admiration from others.
 In both cases, self-esteem is fragile and can swing quickly.